St. Catharines Heidelberg: History

+Before the commencement of the 1973 season, Heidelberg encountered an issue that potentially jeopardized their participation in the upcoming season, as league bylaws required their home venue to install additional lighting to host nightly matches.
+Originally, the club failed to secure the necessary funds required for the addition which caused the ownership to request a leave of absence for one year.
+However, the club managed to raise the funds needed for the lighting and received the approval of the parent company to continue fielding a team for the 1973 season.
+John Santesso was brought in to manage only later to be replaced by Alex Crawley, and both men managed to field a competitive team.
+Throughout the early stages of the regular season, St. Catharines would become a contender for the title, as they held the top position twice and also produced an 11-game undefeated streak.
+Ultimately, their position dropped down to the eighth spot which meant they secured the final playoff berth.
+They would be eliminated in the first round of the postseason competition by Toronto Hungaria.
+Though St. Catharines experienced another early exit from the playoffs the attendance figures did see a 30% increase with several of their matches averaging 1000 spectators.

-In 1971, Heidelberg became the first club from the Niagara region to receive a franchise in the National Soccer League, and in their debut season were named the league's Most Gentlemanly Team.
-In their initial years in the NSL, the club qualified for the postseason twice in 1971, and the 1973 season.
-In 1975, the NSL ownership decided to partition the league into two separate divisions with a promotion and relegation system with St. Catharines being placed in the Second Division.
+The structure of the NSL was reformatted in 1975 as the ownership decided to partition the league into two separate divisions with a promotion and relegation system.
+St. Catharines' fate was decided in the 1974 season where they finished the campaign outside the playoff realm and were relegated to the second division.
 Though Heidelberg failed in securing a promotion in the First Division the club still managed to secure the division's playoff championship by defeating Windsor Stars.

 St. Catharines' final notable performance occurred in the 1978 season when Heidelberg finished as runners-up in the Second Division, and qualified for the promotion/relegation playoff match.
 Unfortunately in the following season, the Second Division was dissolved due to several clubs departing from the NSL because of failure to successfully pay all membership dues on the required deadline.
 St. Catharines violated the bylaw and as a result, was suspended for the season, but ultimately failed to return to the professional level.